Pavelló Mies van der Rohe

 Fundació Fran Daurel

-One of the city’s top summertime dance locations, La Terrrazza attracts squadrons of the beautiful people, locals and foreigners alike,...
+One of the city’s top summertime dance locations, La Terrrazza attracts squadrons of beautiful people, locals and foreigners alike, for...

 Avinguda de Francesc Ferrer i Guàrdia 6-8 · interesting places nearby